Bologna: Sport

 In Bologna, unlike the vast majority of Italian cities, basketball is the most followed sport.
 In fact, the sporting nickname for Bologna is Basket City in reference to the successes of the town's two rival historic basketball clubs, Virtus and Fortitudo.
-Of the two, the former won, among others, 16 Italian basketball championships, two Euroleagues, one EuroCup and one FIBA Saporta Cup, making them one of the most influential European basketball clubs; the latter won two league titles between 1999 and 2005.
-The Italian Basketball League, which operates both Lega A and LegADue, has its headquarters in Bologna.
-There are two indoor arenas in the city: PalaDozza, the oldest one with a capacity of 5,570 seats, and Segafredo Arena, a temporary venue with a capacity of 9,980 seats.
+Of the two, the former won, among others, 16 Italian basketball championships, two EuroLeagues, one EuroCup and one FIBA Saporta Cup, making them one of the most influential European basketball clubs; the latter won two league titles between 1999 and 2005.
+The Italian Basketball League, which operates both Serie A and Serie A2, has its headquarters in Bologna.
+There are two indoor arenas in the city: PalaDozza, the oldest one with a capacity of 5,570 seats, and Virtus Arena, a temporary venue with a capacity of 9,980 seats.
+A third arena with a capacity of 11,000 seats, the Unipol Arena, is located in Casalecchio di Reno, neighbouring to Bologna.

 Football also has a strong tradition in Bologna.
-The city's main club, Bologna F.C.
-1909, have won seven Italian league championships (the latest in 1963–64), which makes them the sixth most successful team in the history of the league; in their heyday in the 1930s Bologna FC was called "Lo squadrone che tremare il mondo fa" (Italian for "The Team that Shakes the World").
+The city's main club, Bologna FC 1909, have won seven Italian league championships (the latest in 1963–64), which makes them the sixth most successful team in the history of the league; in addition, they have won three Coppa Italia titles, the latest of which came in the 2024–2025 season; in their heyday in the 1930s Bologna FC was called "Lo squadrone che tremare il mondo fa" (Italian for 'The Team that Shakes the World').
 The club play at the 38,000-capacity Stadio Renato Dall'Ara, which has hosted the Italian national team in both football and rugby union, as well as the San Marino national football team.
 It was also a venue at the 1990 FIFA World Cup.

 Rugby union is also present in the city: Rugby Bologna 1928 is not only one of the oldest Italian rugby union clubs but also the first club affiliated to the Italian rugby union federation. and, to date (2014) is Italy's oldest rugby union club still in operation.
 The club took part in the top tier of the Italian championship for the first 25 years of their history never winning the title but getting to the runner-up place several times; they returned to the top division (Serie A1 then Super 10), in the late 1990s and faced serious financial problems which led them to the relegation and almost to disappearance.

 Gianni Falchi Stadium is a baseball stadium located in Bologna.
 It is home to the home games of Fortitudo Baseball Bologna, in the Italian Baseball League.